 Whether or not the hazard in question is recognized and whether or not it caused serious harm or death are both pretty straightforward qualifiers as well, so let’s go ahead and assume that the answer to both of those is “yes” in this case.

 Now, for the tricky part.
-Is the hazard correctible?
+Is the hazard correctable?

 If you can’t feasibly think of anything that could’ve been done to correct the problem, you might have an out – at least in this case.

 The General Duty Clause has been used in a way that the writers of the Act might not have even anticipated with the rise of COVID-19 and the specific set of health and safety concerns it brings to the table.
-Now more than ever, it’s critical to keep OSHA standards in mind, not only to save money and time but to ensure a safe working environment for your employees and team members.
+Now more than ever, it’s critical to keep OSHA standards in mind, and to always be prepared for an OSHA inspection, not only to save money and time but to ensure a safe working environment for your employees and team members.

 Don’t let COVID-19, an unexpected attack from an ancient reptilian, or anything else threaten the health and safety of your workers.
 Protect your business and your reputation with Berg.